 - Face tracking: No

-Of course, the Playstation 5 console would benefit enormously from this because computing and graphics power could be used for a considerably smaller display part and thus save compute while improving the image at the same time.
+The Playstation 5 console benefits enormously from this because computing and graphics power can be used for a considerably smaller display part, thus saving power while improving the picture.

-HTC Vive Pro Eye and Varjo Aero (review) are using eye tracking (even including Foveated Rendering).
-PSVR 2 also comes with eye tracking and could thus use Foveated Rendering.
-Only the image in focus would always be rendered at full resolution, while the peripheral image would be rendered at reduced power.
+HTC Vive Pro Eye, Varjo Aero and Varjo XR 3 are using eye tracking (even including Foveated Rendering).
+PSVR 2 now also comes with eye tracking and uses Foveated Rendering.
+Only the image in focus will always be rendered at full resolution, while the peripheral image will be rendered at reduced power.
 For each eye, an infrared camera is responsible for tracking.

 The Playstation VR 2's lens distance to adjust the interpupillary distance (IPD) will probably be configurable via a setting dial.